odeni3/gitfind/README.md

-gitfind made in JavaScript using React.
+gitfind made in JavaScript with Fetch API using React.